 The Mountain Region has the following mountain ranges Appalachian, Blue Ridge, and the Great Smokey Mountains; the city of Asheville, and the Qualla Boundary Cherokee Reservation.
+Asheville is the largest city.
+Mining and lumber are two major industries.

 The United States has 5 geographic regions